I was introduced to counselling through my own experience of encountering the horror of panic attacks.

 I felt stunned and alarmed.
 I thought I was content with my life?
 I loved my career as a fashion stylist, I was in a steady relationship and out of nowhere my life was turned upside down.
 I became frightened of being in crowds and confined spaces.
 All of this fear and panic entered my life literally overnight.

-Attending therapy can still carry stigma and lack of understanding, but even more so 15 years ago.
+Attending therapy can still carry stigma and lack of understanding, but even more so in 1998.
 I felt apprehensive and hesitant as to how ‘talking’ to a stranger would help.
 I was reassured when I met Elizabeth.
 She was welcoming, friendly and vivacious, which put me at ease.
 Nothing like the visualised stereotype I had in my head of a ‘shrink.’

 I liked her; I felt comfortable, I did not feel she was judging me.
 I felt the relationship was authentic.
 This enabled me to explore my thoughts and feelings amenably.
 This in counselling terminology is called ‘the therapeutic alliance’, fundamental to any counselling relationship.